IB Diploma Programme (DP)

 Note for applicants outside of Finland

 Turku International school welcomes applications from outside of Finland, with a priority going to families relocating due to job opportunities or families returning to their homeland.
-We will only consider for admission students under the age of 18 who will reside locally with family members or a legally appointed guardian.
+We will only consider for admission students under the age of 18 who will reside locally with family members.

 DP, basic information